openbaton/docs/docs/vnfm-how-to-write.md

 ```

 Afterwards you need to extend your Main Class (in this case MyVNFM) with the *AbstractVnfmSpringJMS*.

+The *AbstractVnfmSpringJMS* takes care of all the configuration you need to register/unregister the VNFManager to the NFVO and handles incoming messages.
+Whereas the *AbstractVnfm*, extended by the *AbstractVnfmSpringJMS*, is independent of the type of communication.
+This means more in detail that the *AbstractVnfm* processes the incoming messages and executes the right method depending on the defined Action inside the message.
+Moreover, it is responsible for loading predefined configuration files, setting up the VNFManager itself, creating the VNFR (based on the VNFD received in the first step) and doing essential parts like requesting the NFVO for granting operations or deciding who is responsible for allocate resources.

-Once this is done, you need to implement all the methods coming from the extension of *AbstractVnfmSpringJMS* as shown below:
+Once you extended your VNFMManger, you need to implement all the methods coming from the extension of *AbstractVnfmSpringJMS* as shown below:

 ```java
 package org.openbaton.vnfm;